-Act as shareholder for, and lead establishment of, UK government arm’s length bodies
+Act as a shareholder representative for, and lead establishment of, UK government’s most complex and commercial arm’s length bodies (ALBs) on behalf of sponsor departments

 The UKGI governance team has deep Board, governance, commercial and financial expertise drawn from both inside and outside government.
 We support HMG’s effective ownership of its arm’s length bodies (ALBs), enhancing Departments’ ability to effectively discharge their responsibilities in relation to their ALBs and promoting those assets’ successful organisational performance.
 This includes taking a proactive shareholder role, sharing best practice advice on setting up new ALBs, undertaking governance reviews and providing shareholder function scoping and design workshops.